youpong/m5-neopixel/README.md

 A sample project that drives NeoPixels using the M5StickC Plus by M5Stack Technology.

 ## Development Environment
-This program runs in MicroPython within the [UiFlow2](https://uiflow2.m5stack.com).
+This program runs in MicroPython within the [UIFlow2](https://uiflow2.m5stack.com).
+Tested on UIFlow2 v2.4.0.

 ## Setup
 ### Install USB Driver